MSCA-LIKE/OpenScienceTrainingCourse/99_resources/08_case_studies/readme.md

 - The paper combines the methods, data processing, and results.
 - They wrote their code in a proprietary language.
 - They didn't make clear what data and code were used to create their published data.
-- The communications
+- The communications go a long way towards promoting the paper, but the lack of a "call to action" or actionable insights means that any buzz that they generate is wasted.

 ### Possible improvements
-- The data, tools, and results could have been separated out into diffferent publications, each with their own DOI.
+- The data, tools, and results could have been separated out into different publications, each with their own DOI.
 - They could have written their processing code using an open language like `Python` or `R`.
-- They could have mitigated repeatability challenges by uing [GitHub's _releases_](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/about-releases), which capture a repository status at a specific point in time.
+- They could have mitigated repeatability challenges by using [GitHub's _releases_](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/about-releases), which capture a repository status at a specific point in time.
 - They could have used better-suited data file formats, for example NetCDF.
-They should have also made sure they used the file type favored by their community.
+They should have also made sure they used the file type favoured by their community.

 ## Publishing a paper that uses data that is partly or totally restricted
 As researchers continue through their career they will often start to work with data that is commercially sensitive or includes some kind of intellectual property.
 This data must be protected.
 However, researchers need to be recognised for their skills and given credit for their work.
 How can we reconcile the need for security with the need for visibility?